All Episodes

 Jennifer had gone to college to become a chef.

-Hoof print cheeses, Kate and Brendan Foley were among the eager eaters.
+Hoofprint cheeses, Kate, and Brendan Foley were among the eager eaters.

-One of the things, one of the things that uh you you probably noticed just going around the room, we're all in our twenties, 30s and uh and 30s, and essentially 40 caps us out.
+One of the things that you probably noticed just going around the room, we're all in our 20s.

-So I feel like we're we're really the the next generation of farming in this area, and we're all trying to band together in order to provide some support for one another.
+And we're all trying to band together in order to provide some support for one another.

 So all of us have there's something less tangible that appeals to the group too.

-My name is Josh Viertel, and um I feel like one of the really special things about this group uh having to come together and create some of the connections that I think our grandparents probably already had.
+My name is Josh Viertel, and I feel like one of the really special things about this group having to come together and create some of the connections that I think our grandparents probably already had.

-You know, when you when you lose rural communities and you lose farms, um you're not just losing those farm businesses, you're losing uh a sort of way of life where you think to lean on each other, and that's a really important thing.
+You know, when you lose rural communities and you lose farms, you're not just losing those farm businesses, you're losing a sort of way of life where you think to lean on each other.

 But things have changed.